Arulo/BeersQA/README.md

 ## Test

-- Make sure you have the Redux Dev Tools Chrome Extension installed otherwise the app wouldn't run: (https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=es)
+- Make sure you have the Redux Dev Tools Chrome Extension installed otherwise the app wouldn't run: `(https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?)hl=es)`
--
+- run `npm run cypress:open`
+- You will have to manually install the Redux Dev Tools on the Cypress Chrome instance too, otherwise the site won't load either.

 ## Design